adamrichardturner/node-api-postgres/README.md

 ## Getting Started

-To use this application, you will need to first create a Postgres database on your locally with some initial user data.
+To use this application, you will need to first create a Postgres database on locally with some initial user data.

-Follow the instructions at [this tutorial by LogRocket](https://blog.logrocket.com/crud-rest-api-node-js-express-postgresql/) regarding initial set up of the Postgres database.
+Follow the instructions on [this tutorial by LogRocket](https://blog.logrocket.com/crud-rest-api-node-js-express-postgresql/) regarding initial set up of the Postgres database.

 After making the database and running it as a non-superuser, clone this project and in the root directory install required dependancies: